Diffusion equations from master equations -- A discrete geometric approach --: Preliminaries

 \section{Preliminaries}

 Let $G=(V,E)$ be a directed graph with $V$ a vertex set and $E$ an edge set.
 Throughout this paper, every graph is finite ($\# E<\infty$), connected, and allowed to have loop edges.
+In addition, an inverse edge $\ol{e}\in E$ is assumed to exist for each edge $e\in E$.
 However parallel edges that will be defined later are excluded from this contribution.
+Details of these assumptions are explained in Section \ref{section-standard-operators}.